ESA: Entity Summarization with Attention: Conclusion

 \section{Conclusion}

-In this work, based on idea that apply deep learning methods into entity summarization task, we propose a effective neural network model, called ESA (Entity Summarization with attention).
+In this work, we propose a effective neural network model, called ESA (Entity Summarization with attention).
 Take the human preference into consideration, this model introduces popular notion of attention technique into entity summarization task.
 Meanwhile, we explore the way to construct gold attention vectors for modelling supervised attention mechanism.
 The ESA applies extracted predicates and objects as input, in particular, we exploit different but proper knowledge embedding methods respectively for predicates and objects, where the word embedding method is for predicates and TransE is for objects.
 The final output of ESA is normalized attention weights, which can be used to select representative entities.
 Our experiments indicate that word embedding technique and graph embedding technique like TransE can be combined together into a single task, which can better represent the fact or knowledge in knowledge graph and provide a more powerful input vectors for neural networks or other models.
-Moreover, to demonstrate the effectiveness of ESA, we compare our model with the state-of-the-art approaches using ESBM benchmark v1.1.
 Experimental results show that our work outperforms all other approaches both in F-measure and MAP.
+The source code and output can be accessed in \url{https://github.com/WeiDongjunGabriel/ESA}.